cloudfoundry-attic/cf-release/example_manifests/README.md

   | HTTPS | TCP      | 443        | Anywhere |
   | TCP   | TCP      | 4443       | Anywhere |

-- Replace REPLACE_WITH_PUBLIC_SECURITY_GROUP in the example manifest with the new security group
+- Replace REPLACE_WITH_PUBLIC_SECURITY_GROUP in the example manifest with the **name** of the new security group (using the security group id will cause the error `Error 100: Received unknown error from cpi: Unknown with message When specifying a security group you must specify a group id for each item` to be thrown)

 ## DNS Configuration
 If you have a domain you plan to use for your Cloud Foundry System Domain.
 Set up the DNS as follows: